michaeljhkim/MichaelKim.Hello/README.md

 # MichaelKim.Hello

-Full-stack web project that displays personal information and checks weather data.
+Full-stack web project that displays personal information.
 React frontend communicates with a .NET Aspire backend that interacts with postgresql.
 Also displays NASA photos for fun.

 ## 🔧 Tech Stack